tramlinehq/deploy-action/README.md

 # Tramline Deploy Action for GitHub

-This allows a more seamless experience integrating Tramline with your CI workflows.
+This allows for a more seamless experience integrating Tramline with your CI workflows.

 See [action.yml](action.yml).